Skip to main content

 What do these shifts look like?

-Here is a snapshot look at where we were as of early April 2024.
+Here is a snapshot look at where we were as of early June 2024.

 • Approximately 103,000 underserved locations were identified at the project start.

-• Approximately 95,600 homes and businesses have access to date.
+• Approximately 98,100 homes and businesses have access to date.

 • There were approximately 10,500 remaining underserved locations at the end of 2023.

-• Locations that can't be reached via a land-based technology would have StarLink (high-speed satellite) as their option.
+• Locations that can't be reached via a feasible land-based technology would have StarLink (high-speed satellite) as their option.
 The Satellite Rebate Program continues into 2024 and also provides an interim option for those in a current project area.

 What are the steps to complete a fibre/wired project?